Anthony Rizzo Player Props: Yankees vs. Orioles

 Looking to place a prop bet on Anthony Rizzo?
 Check out what's available at BetMGM and sign up with this link!

-- Among qualified hitters in MLB play last year, he ranked 116th in batting average, 40th in on-base percentage, and 20th in slugging.
+- Among the qualified hitters, he ranks 81st in batting average, while his on-base percentage ranks 46th and he is 84th in slugging.

+- Rizzo enters this game on a six-game hitting streak.
+In his last games, he's hitting .294 with one homer.

+- Rizzo has gotten a hit in all six games this season, but never more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.